-The capitalised contract costs are amortised and charged to the profit or loss on a systematic basis that is consistent with the pattern of the revenue to which the asset related is recognised.
+The capitalised contract costs are amortised and charged to the profit or loss on a systematic basis that is consistent with the transfer to the customer of the goods or services to which the asset relates.
 Other contract costs are expensed as incurred.